huggingface/blog/optimizing-bark.md

 Altogether, the 3 optimization techniques bring even better results when batching.
 Batching means combining operations for multiple samples to bring the overall time spent generating the samples lower than generating sample per sample.

-Here is a quick example on how you can use it:
+Here is a quick example of how you can use it:

 ```python
 text_prompt = [